Information on total hip replacement is also available in Spanish:.

 Your orthopaedic surgeon and physical therapist will help you decide which assistive aides will be required following surgery, and when those aides can safely be discontinued.

-To assure proper recovery and prevent dislocation of the prosthesis, you may be asked to take special precautions — usually for the first 6 weeks after the surgery:
+To assure proper recovery and prevent dislocation of the prosthesis, you may be asked to take special precautions when sitting, bending, or sleeping — usually for the first 6 weeks after surgery.
+These precautions will vary from patient to patient, depending on the surgical approach your surgeon used to perform your hip replacement.

 How Your New Hip Is Different